kbailes/History-Main-View-Bundle/README.md

 History type column and filter
 Link to History dialog detail view

-*For additional setup and troubleshooting information, please refer to the Steps Take document.
+*For additional setup and troubleshooting information, please refer to the Steps Taken document.

 ---------- Action Items for Customizations  ----------
 •	There is no out of the box History icon.
 Implementors will need to add an icon to the entity page and nav item.